 Introduction to Mesa, Arizona

 Mesa, located in south-central Arizona, is the third-largest city in the state and one of America's new breed of fast growing cities.
-A suburb of Phoenix, Mesa is the largest suburb in the country, with a population of 400,000 with 37% growth in the 1990s.
+It is a suburb of Phoenix.
 Initially inhabited by Native Americans and Spanish explorers, the area became US territory after the Mexican American War.
 Mormon pioneers founded the city in 1878; a large Mormon population (25%) remains there today.
 During World War II, Mesa was a major Air Force training center at Falcon Field Airport and Williams Air Force Base.
 After the war, many military families decided to settle in Mesa permanently.

 Today, Mesa is a prospering industrial area, with companies like Boeing and AT&T among its leading employers.
 The area's climate makes it an ideal tourist destination; a strong and growing economy lure top companies and young professionals.